-Minor roads leading to the new permanent access track may require upgrading to ensure suitability for transformer delivery.
-An initial routeing report has been commissioned by SSEN Transmission and can be seen in Annex P of this EA.
+new permanent access track may require upgrading to ensure suitability for transformer delivery.
+An initial routeing report has been commissioned by SSEN Transmission and can be seen in Annex P of this EA assuming a route from Grangemouth Docks.
 However further information on routeing will be considered as part of a separate detailed assessment report once the transformer supplier and haulier are selected by SSEN Transmission.
 A Construction Traffic Management Plan (CTMP) will be submitted post application as part of the discharge of planning conditions.
 Similarly, if required, junctions will be upgraded accordingly in consultation with Argyll and Bute Council (ABC) as part of the discharge of planning conditions.